-Tomasz Oleszak death: Murder accused boy pulled knife to scare attackers
+Tomasz Oleszak: Murder accused pulled knife to scare attackers

 He said the group walked towards him saying "haway then", adding: "We all came together and started fighting".

 When asked how he was fighting, the boy replied: "Just throwing my arms all over the place really.

-"I was just trying my best to fight back the best I could."
+I was just trying my best to fight back the best I could."

-The boy said he was grappled and pulled to the floor at which point he pulled a "small kitchen knife" he had taken with him when he left home earlier that day from his body-warmer pocket.
+The boy was grappled to the floor at which point he pulled out a "small kitchen knife" he had taken from his home, the jury heard.

-When asked why he pulled the knife out, the boy replied: "I couldn't say exactly, I felt maybe if I pulled it out and they know I've got it they might leave us alone."
+When asked why he did that, he replied: "I couldn't say exactly, I felt maybe if I pulled it out and they know I've got it they might leave us alone."

-He said he began throwing his "arms all over" then heard some of his attackers shout to run and the group fled.
+He said he began swinging his arm then heard some of his attackers shout to run and the group fled.

 'He's got a knife'